DroidFreak36/DroidFreak36.github.io/_posts/2024-06-18-optimal-eco-spawning.markdown

 With that combined approach, we end up with a target that is close to optimal after every adjustment to our income (from our calculated expectation), but we also have the reactive system to hone in on exactly the right value for the real game conditions.

+This holds true for haulers ar all times, since we always want to match hauler supply to demand, but once we have a storage (and/or terminal) we no longer have to have our worker target strictly follow our net income.
+We can adjust our worker target to aim for a target level of reserve energy instead, or according to other priorities.

 <h4>{{ "Regulation (Miners and Reservers)" }}</h4>

 This category is different, because it affects the entire scale of our economy.
 We increase it when we think we can handle more, and decrease it when we think we can't handle as much.
 This can be constrained by either spawn time or CPU (or we could drop remotes due to danger).
 Another thing of note is that changing the reservation status of a remote room is a change to energy income, and should be treated accordingly: The targets for haulers and workers should react, and if the change puts us beyond our constraints, we should scale back to stay inside our constraints.